ExxponentialLLC/miniliftDIY/docs/private/ExecutiveSummary.md

 ...

-*1. The "Non Disclousure Agreement" for access to the business plan's **executive summary** is available to investors interested in <a href="https://exxponentialllc.github.io/miniliftDIY/NDA-MiniliftDIY-Exxponential.pdf" target="_blank">MiniliftDIY NDA</a>.*
+*1. The "Non Disclosure Agreement" for access to the business plan's **executive summary** is available to investors interested in <a href="https://exxponentialllc.github.io/miniliftDIY/NDA-MiniliftDIY-Exxponential.pdf" target="_blank">MiniliftDIY NDA</a>.*

 <br>